perjerz/academic-perjerz/content/post/en-what-is-ngmodule/index.md

 5. import NgxMaskModule at AppModule and import NgxMaskModule.forRoot(options) all Feature Module
 6. import NgxMaskModule at AppModule

-And we will be able to use below codes.
+And developers will be able to use below codes without error.

 ```html
 <input type="text" mask="000-000-000">